Former Super Bowl MVP Mark Rypien arrested on fourth-degree assault charge

-SPOKANE — Former Super Bowl MVP Mark Rypien was arrested by Spokane Police Sunday evening on suspicion of domestic violence.
+SPOKANE — Former Super Bowl MVP Mark Rypien was arrested on suspicion of domestic violence Sunday evening, after an incident in north Spokane.

-Rypien was arrested on a fourth-degree assault.
-According to KHQ TV, which arrived at the same time as officers, Rypien, 56, was seen standing near the Washington Trust Bank in north Spokane while his wife was laying on the grass.
+Police responded to a call near Washington Trust Bank near Maple Street and Garland Avenue around 5:40 p.m. and arrested Rypien on a fourth-degree assault charge.
+According to KHQ, which arrived at the same time as officers, Rypien, 56, was seen standing near the bank while his wife was lying in the grass.
 She was evaluated, but did not need medical treatment.

+Spokane Police Sgt.
+Kyle Yrigollen said a third party called law enforcement.

 Rypien was handcuffed at the scene and put in the back of a police car, according to KHQ video.
-He was processed at the Spokane County Jail at around 6:30 p.m.
-Sunday night and awaits his first appearance Monday.
+He was processed at the Spokane County Jail about 6:30 p.m.
+Sunday night and awaits his first appearance in court on Monday.

-Rypien announced last year he believes he has Chronic Traumatic Encephalopathy, caused by repeated concussions while playing in the NFL.
-He believes this condition has caused him to have erratic and violent behavior as well as depression.
+Rypien has said he believes he has Chronic Traumatic Encephalopathy, caused by repeated concussions while playing in the NFL.
+He said the condition has caused him to have erratic and sometimes violent behavior as well as severe depression.
+He was a lead plaintiff among 4,500 former NFL players who sued the NFL and reached a settlement related to CTE in 2013.

 In an interview last year, he acknowledged that he was involved in a domestic violence incident in November 2017.
 His wife was arrested, but he and his wife indicated that he was the party most at fault.